dfe-analytical-services/dfeshiny/README.md

 ### Adding a custom disconect message to your dashboard

-dfeshiny provides a function to add a custom disconnect message to your dashboard - this will appear when a dashboard would otherwise 'grey-screen' and will include options to refresh the page, go to overflow sites or visit the publication directly on Explore Education Statistics.
+dfeshiny provides a function to add a custom disconnect message to your dashboard - this will appear when a dashboard would otherwise 'grey-screen' and will include options to refresh the page, go to overflow sites or visit the publication directly on Explore education statistics.

 The following parameters should be defined and up-to-date in the global.R script: